 What Is an INFJ?

 The INFJ is one of the 16 Myers-Briggs® personality types.
 These deep, insightful personalities combine perception, intellect, and empathy to “read” people in a way that is almost uncanny.
-They seem to intuitively understand people and situations and how events will unfold.
-With this intuition, they are constantly looking ahead to determine what will happen in the future.
+They seem to intuitively understand people and situations and how events will unfold, which is why many refer to them as “the advocates.”
+With their highly-developed intuition, they are constantly looking ahead to determine what will happen in the future.
 They crave never-ending personal growth and they are rarely satisfied with stagnancy or shallow small-talk.
 Rather than seeing events and situations as stand-alone occurrences, they see the inter relatedness of everything.
 In their quiet moments, they can often become channels of profound insights, visions, symbols, and metaphors.

 If you look at many of our great philosophers and authors, you will find a plethora of INFJs – people like Dante Alighieri, Carl Jung, and Agatha Christie!

 This article contains affiliate links.
 If you purchase an eBook from one of my links I get a small percentage back to help run my site.

 Estimated reading time: 20 minutes

 I = Introversion.
 “I focus inwards before outwards, analyzing what things mean to me before responding to the environment.”

 N = iNtuition.
 “I focus more on the abstract or potential of something than the concrete or existing reality.”

 F = Feeling.
 “I look to my personal values and inner empathy in order to make a decision.
 I want what is best for the group or humanity as a whole.”

 J = Judgment.
 “I like having things settled, decided and structured.
 I consider myself a work-before-play person.”